A portion of fabric that is folded or cut out to shape the garment to the body.

 The Skirt Front block can be made with just one dart instead of two.
 Where there is a very large measurement difference between the hips and the waist, two darts are usually required or the dart will produce a distorted shape.

-The Back usually has a longer dart closer to the Centre Back and a shorter dart closer to the side seam.
+The Back usually has a longer dart closer to the Center Back and a shorter dart closer to the side seam.